ejm/StopMessage/README.md

 * `stopmessage.command.stop` - Permission for the `/stop` command

 ## A note on command aliasing
 Sponge has a configuration option which allows for plugins to have priority for certain command names.
-It can be found in the `sponge.comands.aliases` node in `config/sponge/global.conf`.
+It can be found in the `comands.aliases` node in `config/sponge/sponge.conf`.
 A configuration to enable this plugin to override `/stop` would look like this:
 ```hocon
 commands {
   aliases {